A Burger Episode

 already in that place that like I'm really hard pressed to find the joy that I already sunk that much time into.
 And there is, there are like a lot of differences.

-Not enough for me to.
+Not enough for me to

-I probably put, I may have put 120 into into it, but I didn't find that when I played Tears of the Kingdom.
+I probably put, I may have put 120 into it, but I didn't find that when I played Tears of the Kingdom.
 It was, the differences were different enough.

-Like, I didn't feel like I was, even though you're physically going back to the same place, I wasn't, I didn't feel like I was doing the same thing.
+Like I didn't feel like I was, even though you're physically going back to the same place, I wasn't, I didn't feel like I was doing the same thing.

-It's still, it had all of the things that I didn't like about Breath of the Wild in it, where it is a big,
+It's still, it had all of the things that I didn't like about Breath of the Wild in it, where it is a big, big open world thing that is empty for the most part.
+And

 this did not feel more full just because there's a new top and a new bottom.
-Yeah,
+Yeah, it does.

+like that kind of stuff.
 I hate that shit.

 I hate.
 I loved it.

 I hate building.
-I hate Minecraft.
+I hate Minecrafting it.

-just drop shit on it.
+And just drop shit off. on it.

 I want to run around and like fight in the dungeons, and they don't have that.

-Speaking of
+Speaking of time passing,

 the final point I was going to make is

-ultimate Alex J. Murphy.
+ultimate Alex G. Murphy.

 It may take us six months to record this podcast, eight to eight,

-Like, that is, we are not only capturing this podcast, we're capturing the entirety of our
+Like that is, we are not only capturing this podcast, we're capturing the entirety of our

 actions.
 Yeah.